 Curvature risk positions shall be reported as positive or negative figures in accordance with the sign convention stipulated in Article 325g of Regulation (EU) No 575/2013.

-Where there is a negative sign (–) preceding the label of an item, no positive figure is expected to be reported for that item.
+Where there is a negative sign (–) preceding the label of an item, no positive figure shall be reported for that item.